-In order to evaluate the expected viability of nuclear plants, analysis was performed based on forward energy market prices for 2023, 2024, and 2025 and known capacity market prices for 2023 and 2024.
+In order to evaluate the expected viability of nuclear plants, analysis was performed based on known energy market prices for January through June 2024, forward energy market prices for July through December 2024, 2025, and 2026 and known capacity market prices for 2024.
 The purpose of the forward analysis is to evaluate whether current forward prices are consistent with nuclear plants covering their annual avoidable costs over the next three years.
 While the forward capacity market prices are known through the 2024/2025 Delivery Year, actual energy prices will vary from forward values.
 Nuclear plants may choose to sell their output at a range of forward prices and for a range of future years.

-Table 7-20 shows PJM energy prices (LMP), annual fuel, and operating and capital expenditures used for the analysis of the period 2023 through 2025.
+Table 7-21 shows PJM energy prices (LMP), annual fuel, and operating and capital expenditures used for the analysis of the period 2024 through 2026.
 Capacity revenues are not presented for calendar year 2025 because the 2025/2026 BRA has not yet been run.
 The LMPs are based on forward prices with a basis adjustment for the specific plant locations.
-Forward prices are as of June 30, 2023.
-The capacity prices are known based on PJM capacity auction results.
+Forward prices are as of June 28, 2024.
+The capacity prices are known through 2024 based on PJM capacity auction results.